J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

   --profile raynor
 ```

-One command, and `raynor` now has full administrative access — confirmed by listing every bucket in the account, something the original permission set never allowed:
+One command, and `raynor` now has full administrative access, confirmed by listing every bucket in the account, something the original permission set never allowed:

 ```bash
 aws s3 ls --profile raynor